-Activation: "XX" = Become effective just after storing in the controller

-"X" = Become effective after restarting the controller

-[&]quot;-" = The parameter cannot be changed (fixed value).
+Activation: "XX" = Become effective just after storing in the controller "X" = Become effective after restarting the controller "-" = The parameter cannot be changed (fixed value).

-Description Input range Explanation Controller ID Fixed value This is a fixed value for this controller.
-Do not change the setting.
-Stroke(+) Note1) Define the positive (+) limit of the position.
+Description Input range Explanation Write Controller ID Fixed value This is a fixed value for this controller.
+Do not change the setting. - Stroke(+) Note1) Define the positive (+) limit of the position.
 [Unit: mm] Any value greater than the [stroke(+)] value cannot be entered in the "Position" field data of the step data setup.
 XX Stroke(-) Note1) Define the negative (-) limit of the position.
 [Unit: mm] Any value less than the [stroke(-)] value cannot be entered in the "Position" field data of the step data setup.
 XX Max speed Note1) Define the maximum limit of speed.
-[Unit: mm/s] Any value greater than the [Max speed] value cannot be entered in the "Speed" field data of the step data setup. - Max ACC/DEC Note1) Define the maximum limit of acceleration or deceleration.
-(Unit mm/s2) Any value greater than the [Max ACC/DEC] value cannot be entered in the step data.
-This setting also defines the deceleration when the actuator is stopped by the "HOLD" and "RESET" input signals. - Def In position Note1) Set the INP output range to Origin Position after a Return to Origin.
-[Unit: mm] XX ORIG offset Note1) Define the position of the actuator after the Return to origin operation.
+[Unit: mm/s] Any value greater than the [Max speed] value cannot be entered in the "Speed" field data of the step data setup. ı Max ACC/DEC Note1) Define the maximum limit of acceleration or deceleration.
+[Unit mm/s2] Any value greater than the [Max ACC/DEC] value cannot be entered in the step data.
+This setting also defines the deceleration when the actuator is stopped by the "HOLD" and "RESET" signals.
+Def In position Note1) Set the INP output range to Origin Position after a Return to Origin.
+[Unit: mm] ORIG offset Note1) Define the position of the actuator after the Return to origin operation.
 [Unit: mm] The ORIG offset is 0 (mm) Controller recognizes position after return to home position (0mm) The ORIG offset is 100 (mm).
 The ORIG offset is 100 (mm).
-Controller recognizes Position after return to home position (100mm) Controller recognizes Position after return to home position (100mm) Caution If the value for the "ORIG offset" is changed, the "Stroke (+)" and "Stroke (-)" in the basic parameters should be checked.
-XX Max force Note1) Set the maximum possible force for "Pushing Force" in the profile parameters.
+Actuator Controller recognizes will be changed after the Return to origin operation.
+M xx Max force Note1) Set the maximum possible force for "Pushing Force" in the profile parameters.
 XX Option 1 Fixed value This is a fixed value for this controller.
 Do not change the setting. -